npalgit/project_mountain_view/README.md

 - Data Structure

 #Notes on dataStructure
-It contains various dataStructure I implemented both for exercise purpose.
-Those dataStructures may be used by other coding interview questions in this repo.
+It contains various dataStructure I implemented both for exercise purpose and dependency by other code--those dataStructures may be used by other coding interview questions in this repo.
 ## To Compile a file that depends on a class from dataStructure subdirectory:
     - Make sure the class contains package.interview.subdirectory;
     - Go outside of root interview directory and compile.